PCOS Root Causes: Functional Testing & Hormone Balance

 PCOS: More Than Just a Reproductive Condition

-PCOS is typically diagnosed based on a combination of ovulatory dysfunction, hyperandrogenism, and polycystic ovarian morphology.
-Increasingly, research suggests that PCOS is best understood as a multisystem metabolic–endocrine condition rather than a purely gynaecological disorder (2,3).
+PCOS is one of the most common endocrine disorders in women of reproductive age, with prevalence estimates ranging from 8% to 13% depending on the diagnostic criteria applied (1).
+The condition is typically diagnosed based on a combination of ovulatory dysfunction, hyperandrogenism, and polycystic ovarian morphology using the Rotterdam criteria.
+Increasingly, research by Andrea Dunaif and others suggests that PCOS is best understood as a multisystem metabolic-endocrine condition rather than a purely gynaecological disorder (2,3).

 Many women with PCOS experience symptoms beyond the reproductive system, including persistent fatigue, difficulty managing weight, mood disturbances, and sugar cravings.
-These features often reflect underlying disturbances in insulin signalling, inflammatory pathways, and neuroendocrine stress regulation, which are commonly explored in patients presenting with chronic fatigue.
+These features often reflect underlying disturbances in insulin signalling, inflammatory pathways, and hypothalamic-pituitary-adrenal (HPA) axis dysregulation, which are commonly explored in patients presenting with chronic fatigue.

 Key Mechanisms Involved in PCOS

-• Insulin resistance: Reduced cellular responsiveness to insulin can lead to compensatory hyperinsulinaemia, which may stimulate excess ovarian androgen production and disrupt ovulation (3,7).
+Insulin resistance Reduced cellular responsiveness to insulin can lead to compensatory hyperinsulinaemia, which may stimulate excess ovarian androgen production via cytochrome P450c17 enzyme activity and disrupt ovulation (3,7)

-• Chronic low-grade inflammation: Inflammatory signalling appears more frequently in PCOS and may worsen insulin resistance and hormonal dysregulation (8,9).
-This inflammatory burden is often influenced by gut health and the gut microbiome.
+Chronic low-grade inflammation Elevated C-reactive protein (CRP), interleukin-6 (IL-6), and tumour necrosis factor-alpha (TNF-alpha) appear more frequently in PCOS and may worsen insulin resistance and hormonal dysregulation.
+This inflammatory burden is often influenced by gut health and the gut microbiome (8,9)

-• Hormonal imbalance: Elevated androgens and altered luteinising hormone (LH) to follicle-stimulating hormone (FSH) ratios can interfere with normal follicular development and ovulation (2).
+Hormonal imbalance Elevated androgens (testosterone, DHEA-S, androstenedione) and altered luteinising hormone (LH) to follicle-stimulating hormone (FSH) ratios can interfere with normal follicular development and ovulation (2)

 How Functional Testing Can Support a Root-Cause Approach

-Functional medicine testing aims to provide additional physiological context alongside standard medical assessment.
+Functional medicine testing provides additional physiological context alongside standard medical assessment, including fasting insulin, sex hormone-binding globulin (SHBG), and lipid panels commonly ordered by endocrinologists and gynaecologists.
 These tools are not diagnostic for PCOS, but may offer useful insight into patterns that influence symptom severity, metabolic health, and hormonal regulation.

 DUTCH Hormone Testing

-The Dried Urine Test for Comprehensive Hormones (DUTCH) evaluates sex hormones, their metabolites, and diurnal cortisol patterns.
+The Dried Urine Test for Comprehensive Hormones (DUTCH), developed by Precision Analytical, evaluates sex hormones, their metabolites, and diurnal cortisol patterns via dried urine samples collected over a 24-hour period.
 In women with PCOS, DUTCH testing may help explore:

 When clinically appropriate, comprehensive hormone testing such as the DUTCH Complete test can be used to support a personalised care plan.
 All results must be interpreted within the broader clinical picture and are used to inform care strategies rather than replace conventional diagnostic criteria (10–12).